Google’s growth slows as pandemic infests advertising market

 The January-March earnings for Google parent Alphabet offer a first look at how the digital ad market has fared amid widespread orders requiring consumers to stay at home.
 Those restrictions have given most advertisers little incentive to market their products and services.

-It’s an incomplete picture because ad demand in most parts of the world wasn’t hit hard until late February and early March.
+The results released Tuesday provide an incomplete picture because ad demand in most parts of the world wasn’t hit hard until late February and early March.
 That’s when the coronavirus outbreak accelerated and governments imposed lockdowns to fight it.

-“Performance was strong during the first two months of the quarter, but then in March we experienced a significant slowdown in ad revenues,” said Ruth Porat, Alphabet’s chief financial officer.
+Alphabet CEO Sundar Pichai acknowledged during a conference call that the company’s ad sales had been “significantly impacted” during March and that the pain has spilled into this month, too.
+But both Pichai and Alphabet’s chief financial officer, Ruth Porat, emphasized that people are using Google’s search engine and YouTube video service more than ever under stay-at-home restrictions, a trend that could lead to long-term gains once the economy recovers.

+For now, though Alphabet is feeling a financial pinch, although not as severely as most companies.

 Alphabet’s first-quarter revenue increased 13% from the same time last year to $41.2 billion.
 While most companies would celebrate that kind of growth, it’s a significant slowdown for Google, which has regularly generated quarterly revenue gains of 20% to 25%.